Wow. I can’t believe we’ve already plowed through 4 weeks of Euro travel tips!

 I’ll be covering my personal favorites, where I’ve found the best deals.
 You won’t see me posting about the Gucci store or Yves Saint Laurent.
 I just don’t consider those a good deal – ever!
 But, that’s just my style.

+I’m actually going to go ahead and split this blog into two weeks.
 As I was typing this all up, it got long - really long!
 I have a lot to say here!

 So this week we’ll cover Euro shopping for Housewares, Antiques, and Crafts & Fabric.